maxxiimo/the-front-end-manifesto/information-architecting.md

 In this chapter we're going to mostly focus on option 1.
 Hiring a graphic designer from the get-go is not a bad idea – graphic design and front end engineering are two complete different skill sets – but perhaps there isn't money in the budget to hire a graphic designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.

 NOTE: As a consultant brought into projects, oftentimes design mockups have already been developed and it's now my job to integrate them into the application.
-Chapter 7, [Slicing and Dicing Mockups][Slicing and Dicing] will dive into the mechanics of doing exactly that.
+Chapter 6, [Slicing and Dicing Mockups][Chapter 6], will dive into the mechanics of doing exactly that.

 A Mosaic of Information
 -----------------------

-To build our stories the first thing we need to understand is what it means to organize an applications information.
-As I mentioned in [Chapter 1][Chapter 1 Quote]:
+To build our story the first thing we need to understand is what it means to organize an applications information and function.

 > As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.

+\- [Chapter 1 Quote][]

 How does "organizing information and function" relate to storytelling?
+I like to think about it in terms of traditional mosaics.
+What is a mosaic if not a bunch of smaller things coming together to form a meaningful whole:

+> Mosaic is the art of creating images with an assemblage of small pieces of colored glass, stone, or other materials.

+\- [Wikipedia][]

+Individually, the components of a mosaic are meaningless, but together they form a pattern or an image.

-A layout is really a mosaic of information that tells (conveys) something: a particular type of story.
-This information obviously was grouped together based on some criteria, and then placed on a website "page" that ultimately is viewed by an end-user.
-It had to be organized in some logical way to make absolute sense to the end-user, and probably designed to invite/entice/cause the end-user to take the next step or action, i.e. turn the page in the story.
+A website layout is similar in that it is composed of different blocks of information, a mosaic of information, that together convey a larger whole, a story.
+As front end developers we choose what blocks belong together, and through our code create a digital mosaic, a website "page", that ultimately is viewed and interpreted by our audience, and in most cases probably designed to invite/entice/cause the user to take the next step or action, i.e. turn the page in the story.

 The Storyline
 -------------

-The unifying message behind this mosaic (blocks) of information is the storyline.
-Before content can be discovered, grouped, and placed in a layout the narrator, in this case you, has to have the stories general theme in mind.
+The unifying message behind this mosaic (blocks) of information is the storyline or theme.
+Before content can be discovered, grouped, and placed in a layout, the narrator, in this case you, has to have the stories general theme in mind.
 For example, the storyline might be:

 > I'm a great Web site for finding a job...a job that is perfect for you, you should join me, if you do you will have access to tons of perfect jobs and your life will change for the better forever!